nup002/Mathboard/readme.md

 <img src=".github/images/oshw_facts.svg" width="250">
 </p>

-Everyone are permitted to replicate the Mathpad based on the design files found in this repository.
-Everyone are permitted to modify, share, and distribute the files, as long as the terms set out in the licenses are respected.
+Everyone is permitted to replicate the Mathpad based on the design files found in this repository.
+Everyone is permitted to modify, share, and distribute the files, as long as the terms set out in the licenses are respected.

-The Summa Cogni logo and Mathpad logo are the properties of Summacogni OÜ and may not be replicated.
+The Summa Cogni logo and the Mathpad logo are the properties of Summacogni OÜ, and may not be replicated.

 The OSHWA certification ID `UK000074` is issued to Summacogni OÜ, and may not be replicated.